March 21, 2018

 A new client came in a couple of weeks ago, after the storm.
 She had uncontrollable food cravings.
 She said that “six days without electricity, heat, running water, and hot food drove me crazy.
 I knew I had a problem when I chipped away at a frozen pound cake left in the freezer, and a roll of half-frozen chocolate chip cookie dough.
 The storm destroyed my intentions to follow a healthy diet.”

 Her physician had recommended that she see a nutritionist.
-She had difficult challenges: thirty pounds overweight, no energy, high cholesterol, and insatiable cravings for sugar.
+She had difficult challenges: no energy, high cholesterol, and insatiable cravings for sugar.
 Her physician thought that this might lead to diabetes.
 She had tried to stop eating so much sugar, but the cravings defeated her best intentions.

 Naturally sweet foods like fruits and vegetables promote health, for the most part, by providing vitamins, valuable minerals, and trace amounts of essential fats.
 Their rich fiber content slows the release of their sugar into our bloodstream and their mineral content helps the body use sugar more effectively.
 However, the intake of too much refined sugars is unhealthy.
 Fresh fruits build up the body, refined sugar in junk food destroys the body.